paulirwin/colibri/README.md

 fn sayHello (name) { display "Well, hello, "; display name; (newline) }
 ```

+> **NOTE:** The Pairwise List feature will be changing soon, as I have a new idea for that syntax.

 The third new syntax feature is what Colibri calls Pairwise Lists.
 Pairwise Lists solve a common overuse of parentheses in Scheme code by taking lists-of-lists of the form `((x a) (y b))` and simplifying them to `[x a y b]`.
 Each pair of values gets grouped into its own inner list, and then those lists are combined into the outer list.